 A Project Abstract is required for all applications.
 The Project Abstract must contain a summary of the proposed activity suitable for dissemination to the public.
-It should contain an overview of the proposal and spending plans.
+It should contain an overview of the proposal, including proposed location(s), and spending plans.
 This abstract must not include any proprietary/confidential information.

-C. PROJECT NARRATIVE - 450 POINTS
+B. PROJECT NARRATIVE - 625 POINTS